 the shapely and lofty steeple of its church raising itself above the copse of frees on the hilltop and giving the little township a quaintly European aspect.[v]

-The church has become central to all representations of the Camden township from its inception, and what it means to be born and bred in the district.
+From its inception, the church has become central to all representations of the Camden township and what it means to be born and bred in the district.
 The church is the fundamental icon is the community’s sense of place and identity.

 Church symbolism

-The church symbolism is central in tourism literature, business promotions, stories of the town, its history and a host of other representations of the district.
+The church symbolism is central in tourism literature, business promotions, stories of the town, its history, and other representations of the district.

 The church continues to dominate the town centre skyline and the minds and hearts of all Camden folk.
 Here hoping that this continues for another century.